JFossey/virgosoft-trade-forge/docs/development-commentary.md

 ## Trades Table

 The `trades` table was created as a log, even though it would link to associated orders it duplicated as a point in time log amounts and values from the orders that was used to calculate commission.

+## Deadlocks/Concurrency/Racing

+Race conditions and concurrency issues are prevented using `lockForUpdate` (pessimistic locking) in transactions.
+This for a small system and low activity, should be reasonable.
+However, this could be expanded to use Laravel's atomic locks feature if enabled, as well as a two-stage locking system similar to the jobs table, where orders are reserved first before the trade is concluded.